-The group also participates in two defined contribution (DC) schemes, the Social Housing Pension Scheme's defined contribution scheme, to meet its obligations for auto-enrolment which applied from October 2013.
+The group also participates in two defined contribution (DC) schemes, the Social Housing Pension Scheme's defined contribution scheme and Royal London defined contribution scheme, to meet its obligations for auto-enrolment which applied from October 2013.

 Further details of pension obligations are given under each scheme below.